Note: Title was current at time of award and may have changed.

 APR 2021: Building Genre Awareness through Data-driven Learning in L2 Writing Classes (Digital paper presentation), BALEAP Conference 2021: Exploring Pedagogical Approaches in EAP Teaching, British Association for Learning English for Academic Purposes; with Nina Conrad.

-FEB 2021: Using Corpora for Pedagogy and Research (Invited virtual talk), Second Language Studies Corpus Lab Kick-Off Event: Using Corpora for Pedagogy and Research: Projects from the Corpus and Technology Enhanced Language Learning (TELL) Lab, Michigan State University.
+FEB 2021: Using Corpora for Pedagogy and Research (Invited talk), Second Language Studies Corpus Lab Kick-Off Event: Using Corpora for Pedagogy and Research: Projects from the Corpus and Technology Enhanced Language Learning (TELL) Lab, Michigan State University (Virtual).

-OCT 2020: Designing Pedagogical Materials for Academic Writing Using Interactive Data-driven Learning (DDL) (Digital paper presentation), CATESOL 2020 State Conference, California Teachers of English to Speakers of Other Languages; with Aleksandra Swatek, Ashley Velazquez, Ji-young Shin.
+OCT 2020: Designing Pedagogical Materials for Academic Writing Using Interactive Data-driven Learning (iDDL) (Digital paper presentation), CATESOL 2020 State Conference, California Teachers of English to Speakers of Other Languages, with Aleksandra Swatek, Ashley Velazquez, Ji-young Shin.

 APR/MAY 2020: Using the Corpus and Repository of Writing for Teaching and Research (Series of two webinars for Metropolitan State University, Denver), with Ashley Velazquez and Hadi Banat.